quercia-dev/birdclef2025/README.md

 (3) Enhance machine learning models with unlabeled data for improving detection/classification.

-In practice, the Lab supplies labeled audio clips for various animal species, along with a few unlabeled Soundscapes that can be used for unsupervised learning.
-The final objective is to develop a model capable of analyzing these Soundscapes and identifying the species present.
-Ultimately, the model will be tested on previously unseen Soundscapes, where it must accurately detect and classify the species within.
+In practice, the Lab supplies labeled audio clips originating from three different collection of species audio: *iNaturalist*, *Xeno-Canto* and the *Colombian Sound Archive*.
+The audios contained various animal species, ranging from four different classes, Insecta, Amphibia, Mammalia, and Aves.
+In addition to this, a few unlabeled Soundscapes were also provided to be used for unsupervised learning.
+The final objective is to develop a model capable of analyzing unseen Soundscapes to accurately detect and classify the species within.

 # Exploratory Data Analysis

 We began by exploring the structure of the data and its statistical properties, to inform our choice of classification models.
-The dataset was divided between labelled (training) and unlabelled (Soundscapes) data.
-Audio files were `.ogg` audio files which contained metadata, and a labelling `.csv` table.
-In general, both labelled and unlabelled datasets were large, with labels ranging in quality, depending on their source.
+The audio data consisted of `.ogg` files with metadata, alongside a labeling `.csv` file.
+The labelled trainig samples were placed in the `train_audio` folder, where each species had a dedicated subfolder named after ids ID, containing all corresponding audio clips.
+The soundscapes, were in the `train_soundscapes` folder and labeled by date and ID.
+Each soundscapes was exactly a minute long, while the samples had variable length.
+All audio files metrics had been normalized to fit the same range: 72 bitrate, 32000 sample rate, 1 channel and _vorbis_ as audio codec.

 ## Dataset Structure

-In the labelled data, the `training.csv` table provided key metrics on each recording, such as microphone type, recording location, main label, and some secondary additional labels which seemed present in the audio, though with lower reliability.
+For the labelled data, the `train.csv` provided key metrics on each recording, such as the source, recording location, primary label, and some secondary additional labels of species heard in the audio, though with lower reliability.
 The `taxonomy.csv` included information about all the species, linking their primary label to their iNaturalist taxonomy ID.
 It also contained their common and scientific names, as well as the animal class they belonged to.

-All recordings were in the `.ogg` audio file format.
-The samples had variable length and label quality, as they originated from different microphones.

 ## Audio Durations